jobokai/react-add-to-calendar/README.md

 A simple, customizable, and reusable Add to Calendar button component for React ([Demo](https://jasonsalzman.github.io/react-add-to-calendar/))

+This is a fork of the React Add To Calendar Button built by (jasonsalzman)

 ## Installation

 The package can be installed via NPM: